 Many people, especially those who have graduated from college in the past few years, have student loans and credit card debt.
 Once you get married, your debt becomes our debt, and debt can be a good thing when used correctly.

 Credit cards have extremely high interest rates, and carrying a balance on these cards requires unnecessarily high interest payments.
 A better option is to get an unsecured loan from a bank to pay off the credit card balance.
 This will save you money with a significantly lower interest rate, give you a regular low monthly payment to account for in your budget, and it will also improve your credit score.
 If you are planning to buy a home now that you’re a married couple, working to improve your credit score is extremely important.

 If you haven’t figured out by now, I’m not a licensed marriage counselor.
 But, I do know that—by implementing these four financial principles into your marriage—both your marriage and your future financial situation will be better off.
 So, start making great financial decisions today.
 You’ll be glad you did.

 About the Author:

 Mark Benning is a credit analyst and bank officer at Central National Bank.
-In addition to being a Baylor sports fanatic, he enjoys hunting, fishing, and attending Lorena High School football games, where his wife, Lindsay, teaches and serves as the cheerleading coordinator.
+In addition to being a Baylor sports fanatic, he enjoys hunting, fishing, and attending high school football games, where his wife, Lindsay, teaches and serves as the cheerleading coordinator.